burhanahmed1/COAL-ComputerOrganizationAssemblyLanguage/README.md

 × is Multiplication operation, + is Addition operation whereas {A, B} concatenates 16-bit A and B to form 32-bit number.

 ## Task 11 :
+Differentiate between Near, Far and Short Jumps.
+Write your own assembly language programs and demonstrate how these jumps have been taken.

 ## Task 12 :